Graduate Collaboration Grants

 The objective is to identify and encourage innovative interactions between students of the sciences and the arts.
 The review process will be competitive and the proposals will be evaluated on the basis of a number of criteria, including trans-disciplinary innovation and scholarly risk-taking.
 Successful proposals may request up to $3,000 to cover costs for materials, use of media labs, computation facilities, and in some cases machine-shop time, as well as costs associated with the design, implementation, literary documentation, publication, and/or presentation of the project.

-This fund is supported by the University of Chicago, Office of the Provost, the Pritzker School of Molecular Engineering, and the School of the Art Institute of Chicago, and is managed by the Arts, Science + Culture Initiative.
+This fund is supported by the University of Chicago, Office of the Provost, the Pritzker School of Molecular Engineering, the Gray Center for Arts and Inquiry, and the School of the Art Institute of Chicago, and is managed by the Arts, Science + Culture Initiative.
 The Initiative and faculty members establish the criteria for submissions, set the timeline, publicize the program, and select recipients.

-• Each team must have at least one member from the arts and one from a science discipline.
+• Each team must have at least one member from the arts or humanities and one from a science discipline.

 • Each team member must have the endorsement of a faculty member who will be aware of the project and be available to advise the team during the grant period.
 (This can be submitted through Slideroom.)
 We ask each faculty member to attend a critique session and the final presentation.